topspin/topspin-wordpress/readme.txt

 = I upgraded form a pre-v3.2 version of the plugin so that I can use multiple images and permalinks, but neither are working.
 What do I need to do to enable them? =
 These features require use of some new elements introduced in the v3.2 templates.
 If you are using the default templates located in the Plugins directory (meaning you haven't copied the templates to your theme folder and customized them), these updates will automatically be usable.
 However, if you ARE using customized templates located in your Theme folder, you'll need to either manually update the theme with the new code or copy over the new default theme and re-style it as needed.

+= Is it possible to use the plugin with a Topspin child account? = Unfortunately it’s not.
+This is due to a limitation in the Topspin API regarding information being passed via the API for child accounts.
+If you enter your API information into the plugin and none of your products show up, and if you’r account details were setup or given to you by someone else, there’s a good chance you’re on a child account.
+If this happens, check with your Topspin account administrator and see if you are indeed using a child account.
+If you are, you’ll need to get the parent account API details in order for the plugin to work.

 == Usage ==